-"Everyone's doing it" is the refrain so frequently used to rationalize-or justify or even encourage-unethical behavior.
+"Everyone's doing it" is the refrain so frequently used to encourage (and rationalize or justify) unethical behavior.
 We've all heard it.
-From fraternity brothers who are expected to advise their peers about the content of exams to college football players who accept booster money, to waiters and waitresses who don't claim all of their tip income for tax purposes, to auditors who sign off on financial statements that haven't been thoroughly checked, and to insider traders who share secrets about upcoming financial deals, individuals are much more likely to engage in unethical behavior if their peers are doing it.
-One fascinating study found that when auto emissions control inspectors were moved from one job location to a less ethical one, they were significantly more likely to pass automobiles that had failed the inspection criteria.
-Norms in the local work group provide powerful behavioral guidance and most people want to fit into the behavior context that surrounds them.26 Unethical norms can also provide an acceptable justification and rationale for the unethical behavior.
-And, recall what you learned about ethical awareness in Chapter 3.
-People are more likely to recognize issues as being ethical ones if there is social consensus in their peer group that the issue raises ethical concerns.
-But if, instead, everyone agrees that a particular behavior is not a problem because "everyone is doing it," it's more likely that ethical concerns just won't come up.
+From fraternity brothers who are expected to advise their peers about the content of exams to college football players who accept booster money to waiters and waitresses who don't claim all of their tip income for tax purposes to auditors who sign off on financial statements that haven't been thoroughly checked to insider traders who share secrets about upcoming financial deals, individuals are much more likely to engage in unethical behavior if they're convinced that others are doing it too.
+It lets them off the hook by providing an acceptable justification and rationale for the behavior.
+Also, recall what you learned about ethical awareness in Chapter 3.
+People are more likely to recognize issues as being ethical ones if there is social consensus in the group that the issue raises ethical concerns.
+But if "everyone is doing it," social consensus is low (everyone seems to agree that the behavior is not a problem) and it's more likely that ethical concerns just won't come up.